kost/httpexec/README.md

 # Download

 You can find binary and source releases on Github under "Releases".
+Here's the [link to the latest release](https://github.com/kost/httpexec/releases/latest)

 # HTTP method mapping